functions-lab/Savannah-MobiCom2024/README.md

 `savannah.sh` will automatically record `stdout` to `log/` and marked filename with a timestamp.
 Please create `<savannah folder>/log/` folder for this.

+Technical details and performance results can be found in
+ * Zhenzhou Qi*, Chung-Hsuan Tung*, Anuj Kalia, and Tingjun Chen, "Savannah: Efficient mmWave Baseband Processing with Minimal and Heterogeneous Resources," in Proc. of ACM MobiCom, November 2024 ([video](https://youtu.be/eIvQwMI5L7A)).

 ---
 # Agora